 Out of the 108 referrals received in the project’s first quarter, only 12% were female and 88% were males.
 This reflects the Homeless Link statistics for the East Midlands region.

 The most common age of referrals are homeless people aged between 25-35 years old at 38%.
 The least common bracket are those under 25 years old.
 However, this is a complex needs project so this breakdown reflects people who have exhausted other accommodation options and experienced homeless due to not meeting the criteria of housing providers; possible reasons for this may include debt or anti-social behaviour, among other reasons.

 Resident activities have so far included everything from wellbeing walks at Titchfield Park, in Hucknall, to meals out and bonding over coffee and cakes at a local Costa.

 YMCA Multiple Complex Needs Link Worker, Dawn Jennings, said: ”We had a wonderful lunchtime group outing to KFC and a wellbeing walk around Titchfield Park.

 “The guys really enjoyed it and can’t wait to do something similar again.
 We had a real laugh on the exercise equipment in the park.
 The trip also reinforced to me how much we take eating out for granted and how extra special it was for our residents.”

 ‘Tackling the root causes of challenging youth behaviour’

 Informed Trauma Support Counsellor shares experiences with YMCA’s staff team supporting our Multiple Complex Needs service in Mansfield.

-Nottinghamshire YMCA’s housing provision in Mansfield provides 24-hour support for homeless young people (aged 16-25) living in Mansfield and the…
+YMCA Greater Nottingham’s housing provision in Mansfield provides 24-hour support for homeless young people (aged 16-25) living in Mansfield and…